-MSWEP (Multi-Source Weighted-Ensemble Precipitation) is a new global terrestrial precipitation (P) dataset (1979–2015) with a high 3-hourly temporal and 0.25° spatial resolution (Beck et al., 2016).
-The dataset is unique in that it takes advantage of a wide range of data sources, including gauge, satellite, and reanalysis data, to obtain the best possible P estimates at global scale.
-The following video shows 3-hourly P from MSWEP for the period June to December 2006:
+Multi-Source Weighted-Ensemble Precipitation (MSWEP) retrospective is a new fully global precipitation dataset (1979–2015) with a high 3-hourly temporal and 0.25° spatial resolution (Beck et al., 2016).
+The dataset is unique in that it takes advantage of a wide range of data sources, including gauges, satellites, and atmospheric reanalysis models, to obtain the best possible precipitation estimates at global scale.

-MSWEP has been validated at global scale using hydrological modeling for approximately 9000 catchments and using independent P data from 125 FLUXNET stations.
-The dataset was found to perform favorably compared to popular gauge-adjusted datasets such as CPC Unified, TMPA 3B42, GPCP-1DD, and WFDEI-CRU.
-MSWEP was selected as the main P forcing for the state-of-the-art evaporation model GLEAM and for Tier-2 of the EU-FP7 project eartH2Observe.
+MSWEP has been validated at global scale using hydrological modeling for approximately 9000 catchments and using independent precipitation data from 125 FLUXNET stations.
+The dataset was found to perform favorably compared to popular gauge-adjusted precipitation datasets such as CPC Unified, TMPA 3B42, GPCP-1DD, and WFDEI-CRU.
+MSWEP was selected as the main precipitation forcing for the state-of-the-art evaporation model GLEAM and for Tier-2 of the EU-FP7 project eartH2Observe.
 For more information about MSWEP, see the following open-access paper:

 - Beck, H.E., A.I.J.M. van Dijk, V. Levizzani, J. Schellekens, D.G.
 Miralles, B. Martens, A. de Roo (2016): MSWEP: 3-hourly 0.25° global gridded precipitation (1979–2015) by merging gauge, satellite, and reanalysis data, Hydrology and Earth System Sciences Discussions, doi:10.5194/hess-2016–236.

 The latest MSWEP technical documentation, including the version history and examples on how to read the data with MATLAB and Python, can be viewed here.